ilias4780/fpl_statistics_ui_app/README.md

 This is a python application providing users with a GUI in order to download the FPL database by using the FPL API URL and make statistical calculations.

-Changelog in Version 1.7.1
+Changelog in Version 1.7.2
 ---------------------------
-- Issue #5: Fixed end of season bug, now displaying `End of Season` instead of next Gameweek deadline.
+- Fixed issues with new season's database.
 - Executable was not updated as I face an issue with PyQt6 and pyinstaller.
 Will update once I find the solution.